 Developers Revitalize Older Buildings Through Adaptive Reuse

-Older buildings present a particular challenge to the commercial real estate industry.
-Out-of-date and obsolete income property abound in cities and suburbs across the country.
-Some properties sit abandoned while others are occupied but are no longer able to operate efficiently.
+Finding ways to give new life to old buildings is both a challenge and an opportunity for the commercial real estate industry.
+Out-of-date and obsolete income properties abound in cities and suburbs across the country.
+Some properties sit abandoned while others are occupied, but are no longer able to operate efficiently.

 Innovative developers, often in partnership with property owners, real estate investors and capital sources are taking a novel approach to the problem.
 They are employing a strategy known as "adaptive reuse" to tackle the problem of outdated buildings.